softwareTesting123/DinoDroid/README.md

 Dataset is at https://drive.google.com/file/d/18CiCNq04uKsKUqjKialc15OFDVE0JRa_/view?usp=sharing

+All of apps in the dataset are from [AndroTest](http://bear.cc.gatech.edu/~shauvik/androtest/).

 # Pre-requirements of Tool

-We have tested DinoDroid on ubuntu 16.04.
+We have tested DinoDroid on ubuntu 16.04 and Android 4.4.2.

 ## Library Versions: